The Best Places to See Northern Lights in the UK

 Home to the National Monument and the Old City Observatory, Calton Hill is a must-visit on any trip to Edinburgh.
 The hill provides panoramic views across the city and out to the North Sea.
 If the Northern Lights are particularly strong, it is possible to see them here.
 Weather permitting; Calton Hill is a great location to see the night sky year-round.

 Where to see the Northern Lights in Northern Ireland

 For an uninterrupted view of the northern horizon, head to Giant’s Causeway.
 The result of an ancient volcanic eruption, Giant’s Causeway is a UNESCO World Heritage Site and one of the most popular tourist attractions in Northern Ireland.

 The 40,000 stone columns are a very popular location for stargazing and catching a look at the Northern Lights.

-The Northern Lights are just one of the many things to look out for in the night sky while stargazing in the UK.
-For more ideas of things to do while you're staying on one of our campsites, view our holiday ideas.
+For more ideas of things to do while you're staying on one of our campsites, view our activity ideas.